If you own a bike, you know it is important to do maintenance regularly.

 While you can quickly pump up your tires or put lube on the chain, you won’t be able to easily fix problems like repairing the hydraulic brakes or bottom bracket.

-Here is a list of the maintenance you can do by yourself:
+Here is a list of the Diy bicycle maintenance tasks that you can do by yourself:

 - Pumping the tires